kickstarter/cfn-flow/README.md

 ## How it works

-At it's simplest, it's a directory with `cfn-flow.yml`, and a template.
+`cfn-flow` is basically directory with `cfn-flow.yml`, and a template.
+Presumably your app code is in the same directory, but it doesn't have to be.

+There are two key concepts for `cfn-flow`, **services** and **environments**.

 #### Services

+A service

+E.g., a web app tier that combines an ELB, LaunchConfig, and AutoScalingGroup

+Or a background processing app that consumes events from an SQS queue or Kinesis stream.

 A thing.

 It comprises resources that all change together.

+Design principles:
+- all resources change together
+- Resources that do not change across deploys should not be part of the service.

 #### Environments

+An environment is an instantio
 An instance of that thing